blekhmanlab/milk_infant_microbiome/figures/alpha_diversity/README.md

-This folder will contain the figures with analysis results after running the dedicated scripts.
+This folder will contain the figures resulting from the alpha diversity analysis.